2017 Turin stampede: Investigation

 In November 2017, the Prosecutor Office of Turin started a formal investigation involving around twenty suspects, included the mayor Chiara Appendino and the police chief Angelo Sanna.

 On 13 April 2018, eight people were arrested on charges of triggering mass panic to commit a robbery using pepper spray.
 One of them confessed the crime.
 The suspects were identified by telephone interceptions, in one of which a gold necklace stolen in the event was mentioned.

 On 17 May 2019, Sohaib Bouimadaghen, Hamza Belghazi and Mohammed Machmachi were sentenced to 10 years, 4 months and 20 days in prison, and Aymene El Sahibi to 10 years, 3 months and 24 days in prison.

 Reactions

-Some older Juventus fans said the stampede had evoked painful memories of the Heysel Stadium disaster in 1985, when 39 people, mostly Italians and Juventus supporters, were crushed against a collapsing wall by British hooligans in Brussels, Belgium, before the start of the 1985 European Cup Final between Juventus and Liverpool.
+Some older Juventus fans said the stampede had evoked painful memories of the Heysel Stadium disaster in 1985, when 39 people, mostly Italians and Juventus supporters, were crushed against a collapsing wall by English hooligans in Brussels, Belgium, before the start of the 1985 European Cup Final between Juventus and Liverpool.

 On 14 May 2019, the two first victims of the tragedy were commemorated with a plaque in the square.